neeraj2296/Projects/README.md

 * Python3 , Machine Learning, Data Analysis, Statistical Modeling, Data Visualization, Statistics, NLP (Natural Language Processing)

 ### Contents

+* Data Analysis and Visualization :

+   * <a href="https://github.com/riya-dhama/Projects/tree/main/Credit%20Card%20UseCase"> Application Of Descriptive Analytics in Banking : Credit-Card-Use-Case </a>

+   By Visualization and Descriptive Statistics finding the major cause of lower spends on the credit card, deep dive and understanding what is the typical spend pattern of the customers in his portfolio & Checking if spend behavior varies across these customer segments

 * Machine Learning